In an economic crisis, countries often need financing to help them overcome their balance of payments problems. Since its creation in June 1952, the

 Duration.
 The length of a SBA is flexible, and typically covers a period of 12–24 months, but no more than 36 months, consistent with addressing short-term balance of payments problems.

 Borrowing terms.
-Access to IMF financial resources under SBAs are guided by a member country’s need for financing, capacity to repay, and track record with use of IMF resources.
+Access to IMF financial resources under SBAs is guided by a member country’s need for financing, capacity to repay, and track record with use of IMF resources.
 Within these guidelines, the SBA provides flexibility in terms of amount and timing of the loan to help meet the needs of borrowing countries.
 These include:

 - Exceptional access.
 The IMF can lend amounts above normal limits on a case-by-case basis under its Exceptional Access policy, which entails enhanced scrutiny by the Fund’s Executive Board.
 During the current global economic crisis, countries facing acute financing needs have been able to tap exceptional access SBAs.